Why is Swansea Free Public Library going fine-free?

 The bill (replacement cost) will be removed from your account if the item is still in our system and hasn’t been replaced.

 Will I be charged overdue fines for items owned by other libraries?

-This new policy applies only to items checked out at the Swansea Free Public Library, regardless of who owns the item.
-Items checked out at other libraries are subject to that library’s overdue policies.
+This new policy applies only to items checked out from the Swansea Free Public Library.
+Items checked out from other libraries are subject to that library’s overdue policies.